NewsappAJC/hospitalCheckup/README.md

 - Rate == Ratio
 - Range (popup) is the confidence interval
 - "State Average" - I calculated national average (by state)... that's what we want right?
+- Need to explain the benchmark is always 1 (right???)

 ##Improvements on original hospital quality app
  - Active menu item is highlighted